gunivan/log2qtest/README.md

 }

 # Usages
+-C: to generate config file, then you should see and update config.json at current working directory
--c: to generate config file
+-c: to parse from xml file
--p: '<xml file>': to parse from xml file
+-c '<xml file>': to parse specific xml file
 -s: to submit logs to qTest
+-M: each method as test case